-Changing your brand and brand permission.
+Changing your brand and the brand’s permissions

-In order to persuade, your brand must have, within its definition, the core “life” beliefs that propel your customer to choose — not just products and services, but life choices as well.
+To persuade, your brand must have, within its definition, the core “life” beliefs that propel your customer to choose — not just products and services, but life choices as well.

 You want them to look at your brand and see it as such a powerful self-descriptor that to choose a competitor would be akin to emotional suicide.